kamerontanseli/kamerontanseli.github.io/src/posts/utilise-render-props-to-separate-logic-from-presentation-in-react.md

 author: Kameron Tanseli
 date: '2019-12-24T13:56:26.370Z'
 hero_image: ../static/js-cover.png
-title: 'Utilise render props to separate logic from presentation in React'
+title: 'Utilise render props in React'
 ---

 Separating logic from your presentation has always been a best practise.
 It enforces the [single responsibility principle (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle) and makes the code easier to test.